Bitslo/CableGuardian/README.md

      - alarm will sound inside the headset

 Cable Guardian runs in the background with minimal CPU usage and doesn't render anything on the HMD.

+For help texts, hover your mouse over a setting/control.
-For help, click the question mark "?" in the upper right corner of the GUI.
+For an overview, click the question mark "?" in the upper right corner of the application.